Sahil Khose

 SKYSCENES Dataset Could Lead to Safe, Reliable Autonomous Flying Vehicles

 Is it a building or a street?
 How tall is the building?
-Are power lines nearby?
+Are power lines located nearby?

 These are details autonomous flying vehicles need to know to function safely.
 However, few aerial image datasets exist that can adequately train the computer vision algorithms that would pilot these vehicles.